Close Alert Banner

 • Health facilities preparation for extreme heat: recommendations for retirement and care facility managers

-• Acute care during extreme heat: recommendations and information for healthcare workers
+• Acute care during extreme heat: recommendations and information for health care workers

-Subscribe to notification of heat events
+Subscribe to notification of heat warnings

 The Heat Warning and Information System (HWIS)